 If you are considering making a substantial gift to a family member or someone else, it is important to understand how your lifetime gifts can impact your family’s and your estate’s potential tax liability.
 We have over 20 years’ experience advising clients on estate and gift tax matters.

-Experienced Tax and Estate Planning Attorneys Serving High-Net-Worth Individuals in the Sugar Land and Houston Areas
+Experienced Tax and Estate Planning Attorneys Serving High-Net-Worth Individuals in Sugar Land, Houston and the Surrounding Areas

 Whether out of altruism or a desire to avoid estate tax liability, it is not unusual for many high-net-worth individuals to make substantial gifts during their lifetime.
 While both of these are sound reasons to make lifetime gifts, it is important not to overlook the potential implications of the federal gift tax when sharing your wealth with loved ones and friends.

 The gift tax is among the least well-known and most commonly misunderstood federal taxes that apply to individuals.
 While most people will never have to worry about gift tax liability due to the high lifetime exemption, if you are preparing to make a substantial gift or are in the process of planning your estate, it is important to understand (i) whether you need to file a gift tax return, (ii) whether you need to pay a gift tax, and (iii) how your lifetime gift will impact your loved one’s and your estate’s future tax obligations.

 At Romano & Sumner, our gift taxes attorneys have decades of combined experience representing clients in a wide range of tax-related matters.
 Whether you have already been making substantial gifts for years or you are considering giving away a substantial portion of your wealth and want to plan ahead, we can help you develop a gift-giving plan that minimizes your family’s overall tax liability.
 In addition to potential gift tax liability, lifetime gift-giving has potential income and estate tax implications for the recipients of your wealth as well.
 With our breadth of knowledge in both tax law and estate planning, our gift tax lawyers can help you devise a gift-giving strategy that helps preserve as much of your wealth as possible.

 Federal Gift Tax FAQs